jarpraca/open-cx-bitx/README.md

 **Preconditions and Postconditions:** Being checked in and having the QR Code

 **Normal Flow:**
-* User is signed in
+* User is logged in
 * User presses logout button
 * User is logged out

 **Alternative Flows and Exceptions:**
-* If the user isn't signed in then we won't have a button to sign out
+* If the user isn't logged in then we won't have a button to logout

 </br>